hyperledger/besu-docs/docs/HowTo/Get-Started/Installation-Options/Run-Docker-Image.md

 !!! important

-    Do not mount a volume at the default data path (`/opt/besu`).
+    Don't mount a volume at the default data path (`/opt/besu`).
 Mounting a volume at the default data path interferes with the operation of Besu and prevents Besu from safely launching.

     To run a node that maintains the node state (key and database),